-For information about some important considerations and techniques for providing high availability, see Chapter 4, "High Availability."

-See Also: Oracle Database High Availability Overview and the other manuals in the High Availability group in the Oracle Database documentation library
+- High Availability for information about important considerations and techniques for providing high availability. - Oracle Database High Availability Overview and other manuals in the High Availability group in the Oracle Database documentation library.

-1.6 Design for Portability
+Design for Portability

 While PL/SQL is not designed for portability between Oracle Database and third-party databases, it is highly portable across operating systems and languages.
 Most programming languages can invoke PL/SQL, and PL/SQL is implemented consistently on every platform that supports Oracle Database, including Macintosh, Linux, and Windows.
 If you develop PL/SQL applications on one platform, you can be highly confident that they will work consistently on all other platforms.